thepaperpilot/thepaperpilot.github.io/site/garden/filter-bubbles/index.md

 On a systemic level, a new social media can be designed so they are more protected from misinformation spreading.
 For example, by allowing users to publicly "vouch" for other users for writing and sharing accurate posts, forming a web of trust/reputation.
 Also designing the network so those who are popular are not prioritized in algorithmic feeds, essentially centralizing influence into the hands of the few.
 I explore this topic and other aspects to a radical new social media network in [Fedi v2](/garden/fedi-v2/index.md) and [Digital Locality](/garden/digital-locality/index.md).

 Taking a step back, several of these issues described - clickbait and spam, specifically - only exist due to financial incentives brought on by our capitalist system.
 Additionally, Capitalism is the reason for people not having the time, energy, or motivation to more healthily approach social media and combat misinformation.
-Therefore, we need a [Leftist](/garden/leftism/index.md) shift to fix these problems and bring us to a more media literate society free of influencers and advertisers.
+Therefore, we need a leftist shift to fix these problems and bring us to a more media literate society free of influencers and advertisers.
 It's the only long term solution.

 And I must reiterate that if something is neither hateful nor misinformation, it is okay for the message to exist and also so for an individual to not wish to see it.
 So long as its neither hateful nor misinformation, there are no bad values, only different values.